 During the seizure, the person might be confused or unable to respond to you.

-The clonic stage the person’s limbs will usually convulse.
+During the clonic stage the person’s limbs will usually convulse.
 They might have difficulty breathing, so it’s extremely important to make sure their airways are not blocked.
 In addition, they might bite down on their tongue or the inside of their cheek, and they could lose control of their bladder or bowels.

 A tonic-clonic seizure should stop after a few minutes, although some can last longer.
 Although the sufferer may make some strange noises, it is unlikely they are in pain.
 After the seizure, the person may have a headache, and feel tired or confused.
 To help someone recover from a tonic-clonic seizure, you should gently put them in the recovery position.
 If you aren’t sure how to do this, see the Epilepsy Society’s helpful guide here.